codebrawl/codebrawl/README.markdown

 * Check out the open [issues](https://github.com/codebrawl/codebrawl/issues)
 * Hop into `#codebrawl` on Freenode and ask
 * Find a `TODO` in the source, so you can help clean up a bit
-* Refactor existing code
+* Refactor existing code (that includes the front end too)

-Fork the project, add your changes (with specs), and send a pull request.
-Thanks for helping out! :)
+If you found something to work on, fork the project.
+Codebrawl uses [git-flow](https://github.com/nvie/gitflow), but don't let that scare you, you can just work in the develop branch.
+Now, add your changes and be sure to write specs for them.
+If you don't know how or get stuck somewhere, hop into [#codebrawl on freenode.net](irc://irc.freenode.net/codebrawl) and we'll help you out.
+When you're done, just send a pull request and we'll look at it as soon as possible.